logo

 Choosing the Right Exfoliant

-Choosing the right exfoliant is crucial because not every product will suit every skin type, and using the wrong one can do more harm than good.
+Choosing the right face exfoliant is crucial because not every product will suit every skin type, and using the wrong one can do more harm than good.
 Here’s a deeper dive into the world of exfoliants so you can pick the one that’s just right for your skin:

 Alpha Hydroxy Acids (AHAs)